NLA Landlord Membership packages start from as little as £0.96* per week!

 5.13.1 Immediate suspension of member benefits

-5.13.2 The member will be offered the opportunity to make written representations within one month as to why the Board's decision should not be confirmed.
+5.13.2 The member will be offered the opportunity to make written representations within 28 days as to why the Board's decision should not be confirmed.
 Oral representations will not be accepted.

 5.13.3 The Board will take account of any written representations and either confirm or amend its decision.